CuriousOne23/WhenMathPrays/docs/dynamic-information.md

 - Proteins folding and catalyzing reactions [9]
 - Signaling molecules triggering regulatory cascades

-Here, patterns **do work**: they drive construction, repair, and regulation in ways that alter the system’s evolution in ways that keep it within V or C. This aligns with Rosen’s view of life as a network of functional entailments [8].
+Here, patterns **do work**: they drive construction, repair, and regulation in ways that keep trajectories within V or move them into C. This aligns with Rosen’s view of life as a network of functional entailments [8].

 ---